SPEAKERS

 -

-Jill Imig - Mechanical Department Leader, HGA Architects and Engineers
+Krista Biason, PE, SASHE - National Electrical Engineering Practice Leader, HGA Architects and Engineers

-Ray Schwalbe - Sr Mechanical Engineer, HGA Architects and Engineers
+Jeff Harris, PE, LEED AP - Director of Engineering/Mechanical Engineer, HGA Architects and Engineers

 Abstract